Written by : Stephane Bandeira

 Federal criminal searches have very quick turnarounds.
 These searches pertain to any crimes that violate federal law.
 This includes federal tax evasion, identity theft, embezzlement, interstate trafficking, mail fraud, etc.

 Criminal background checks typically go back seven years.
-However, they can go further depending on state regulations.
+However, they can go further depending on state regulations and the level of screening.

 A criminal background check has distinct differences from other types of background checks.
 A standard background check will include other details besides the person’s criminal history.
 But, a criminal background check only provides the details of the person’s criminal background.